IssamDjadja/Cyoa-Project/cave/Cave.md

+#Discover

+---

-###You hear an onimous noise and a flowing current, where do you want to travel to?
+You hear an onimous noise and a flowing current, where do you want to travel to?

 ---

 [Explore River](explore.md)